g4eml/OpenMD9600_Remote_Head/README.md

 The Control Head of the radio is normally connected to the front panel by a 30 conductor Flat Flexible cable.
 It is impractical to try to extend this cable.

 Now that the radio is able to run the excellent OpenMD9600 firmware it became possible to develop a way of communicating between the radio and the front panel using only a single RJ45 Cat7 cable.
-This requires a modified version of the OpenMD9600 firmware.
+This currently requires a modified version of the OpenMD9600 firmware (available from G4EML) but it is hoped that this will be included in a future release of the firmware.

 ### <mark>**Note that this modification will only work with the OpenMD9600 firmware.
 It will not work with the original TYT factory firmware.**</mark>